InvaderZim85/ZimLabs.Settings.Sqlite/readme.md

 var entry = await settingsManager.AddEntryAsync(1, "TheValue", "Some description");

 // Add another entry
-var secondEntry = await settingsManager.AddEntryAsync(new SettingsEntry
+// Note: If you specify an id, it will be removed during the add process var secondEntry = await settingsManager.AddEntryAsync(new SettingsEntry {
-{
     Key = 1,